Unity-Technologies/com.unity.netcode.gameobjects/testproject/Assets/Tests/Runtime/MultiprocessRuntime/readme.md

 The MultiprocessTestPlayer, which is built by the sub-menu items under "Netcode" -> "Multiprocess Test", supports many workflows and configurations.

 ### Command Line
-Currently (as off May 31st 2022) the MultiprocessTestPlayer can be configured via the command line on all platforms that support parsing of command line arguments in the C# layer.
+Currently the MultiprocessTestPlayer can be configured via the command line on all platforms that support parsing of command line arguments in the C# layer.
 For example, this means that command line configuration is not available on Android.

 #### Setting the transport address